Team working on repairs

 Maintenance technicians typically:

-• Perform preventative and predictive maintenance functions on motors, generators, air compressors, and conveyors; starters and motor control centers; programmable logic controllers, computer-based controls, control panels and electrical control systems; and fluid power systems.
+• Perform preventative and predictive maintenance functions on a variety of components and systems.
+These include motors, generators, air compressors, and conveyors; starters and motor control centers; programmable logic controllers, computer-based controls, control panels and electrical control systems; and fluid power systems.

 • Service high-voltage electrical systems, align and balance new equipment, and perform repair welding, pipefitting, and machining tasks.